 Depending on where you live, special permits must be obtained to work on asbestos siding removal.
-While homeowners can do this without a contractor, great care and many special procedures and disposal methods must be followed that can be overwhelming.
+While homeowners can do this without a contractor, great care, special procedures and disposal methods must be followed that can be overwhelming.

 Porter Family Exteriors has years of experience in remodeling, including removing and replacing asbestos siding.
-We know the codes, requirements, and la
+We know the codes, requirements, and laws around asbestos siding removal and can help you with your asbestos siding problems.

 Asbestos Siding Removal: Porter Can When Others Can’t